 Where I Write:

 In addition to the mama bird diaries, I’m the co-founder and weekly contributor for The Mouthy Housewives, a humor advice site.
-I’m also a contributor to Lifetime Moms and Alpha Mom.
+I’m also a contributor to Lifetime Moms, Alpha Mom and Nick Mom.
 I was honored as one of the BlogHer 2012 Voices of the Year.
 In 2012, Babble named me one of their top 100 Mom Blogs.

 I’ve also been published in the Miami Herald, the News & Observer, the Modesto Bee, The Sacramento Bee and other newspapers across the country.
 I’ve been featured on Good Morning America, Huffington Post Live, the PIX11 Morning News, ABC News Digital, the Australian Broadcasting Corporation, The Washington Post’s On Parenting blog, The New York Times Motherlode blog, Cookie Magazine, NYMetroParents, Redbook and The Pittsburgh Tribune-Review.

 Ad Week quoted me as saying, “Too many of these companies are trying to promote themselves on social media with just boring promotional tweets or Facebook updates.
 They need to hire clever, funny writers who engage with the audience as a way to connect with women.
 Companies need to work harder at being a part of the conversation.”

 Yes, you can advertise on The Mama Bird Diaries.
 I offer advertising on my site, sponsored posts, Twitter parties and more.
 Just send an email to kelcey@mamabirddiaries to inquire about advertising rate and sponsorship opportunities.